-What is BDD Framework?
+What Is BDD Framework?

-BDD Framework combine the standard techniques and rules of text-driven development with ideologies from object-oriented design and analysis and domain-driven design to render management and application development teams with a shared procedure and shared tools to collaborate on application development.
+BDD Framework combines the standard techniques and rules of text-driven development with ideologies from object-oriented design and analysis and domain-driven design to render management and application development teams with a shared procedure and shared tools to collaborate on application development.

-Behaviour-driven development is an ideology about the management of the development of an application from the perspective of technical insight as well as business interests.
+Behavior-driven development is an ideology about the management of the development of an application from the perspective of technical insight as well as business interests.
 The BDD Framework does not use specialized tools to aid the process of development.
 However, these tools are basically developed to be used in projects concerning BDD Framework, but they can also be used as special tools which aid test-driven development.

 25 Popular BDD Frameworks You Need To Try

 In this, the tests are written in the plain descriptive English language, making the code easy to understand for anyone.
-The tests are more users focused and explained as the behaviour of application rather than technical functionality.
+The tests are more users focused and explained as the behavior of application rather than technical functionality.

 BDD Frameworks List

 There are several BDD Framework tools out in the market proven to work effortlessly with different languages and structures.
 The popular ones are: